ibm-apiconnect/apichol/exercises/ex6/README.md

 <img src="SS2.png"  width="400">

+**If the previous step did not work, continue with this step.
+Otherwise, proceed below.**

+**Work-Around**: If you saw an error, switch back to your terminal.
+Use `Ctrl+C` to end the `apic edit` instance.
+This shuts down the API Designer Toolkit.
+Then, type the command `npm i --save loopback-connector-mysql` to manually install the LoopBack connector for MySQL databases.
+Then, run `apic edit` again, switch to the `Databases` tab, open your `mysql-db` entry, and continue below.

 Enter the database credentials you noted in [Exercise 5](../ex5).
 Enter the `uri` credential into the `url` field and your `name` credential into the `Database` field.

 <img src="SS4.png"  width="600">